 - #perl6 IRC channel.
 Much discussion happens on IRC.
 This should be your go to place for any enquiry: https://perl6.org/community/irc - p6weekly a weekly overview of changes in and around Perl 6. - pl6anet blog aggregator.
-Stay tuned by reading blog posts that focus on Perl 6. - /r/perl6 Subscribe to the Perl 6 subreddit.
+Stay tuned by reading blog posts that focus on Perl 6. - /r/perl6 subscribe to the Perl 6 subreddit. - @perl6org follow the community on twitter. - P6lert alerts from Perl 6 Core Developers.
+Keep up to date with important changes.